Rome Travel Guide

 Pantheon + Piazza Navona + Trevi Fountain

-This is the easiest iconic central Rome cluster.
-It works especially well for a first afternoon, a lighter third day, or a gap-filling half-day between timed entries.
+This is the easiest iconic central cluster.
+It works especially well for a lighter day, a first afternoon, or the flexible part of a longer itinerary.

 Trastevere in the evening

-One of the best areas for atmosphere, dinner, and relaxed wandering after your main daytime anchors are done.
+One of the best areas for atmosphere, dinner, and low-pressure wandering after your main daytime sights are done.

 Borghese Gallery

-The best high-quality upgrade if you have more than two days and want one calmer museum experience that still feels premium.
+One of the best premium upgrades if you have more than two days and want one museum experience that feels more refined and less rushed.

 Free and Iconic Things to Do in Rome